-The SMAP Algorithm Theoretical Basis Documents (ATBDs) provide the physical and mathematical descriptions of algorithms used in the generation of SMAP science data products.
+Jet Propulsion Laboratory California Institute of Technology The SMAP Algorithm Theoretical Basis Documents (ATBDs) provide the physical and mathematical descriptions of algorithms used in the generation of SMAP science data products.
 The ATBDs include descriptions of variance and uncertainty estimates and considerations of calibration and validation, exception control and diagnostics.
 Internal and external data flows are also described.

 The SMAP ATBDs were reviewed by a NASA Headquarters review panel in January 2012 with initial public release later in 2012.
-The current version is Revision B. The ATBDs may undergo additional version updates during the mission.
+The current version of this ATBD is Revision E. The ATBDs may undergo additional revision updates during the mission.